Natural Supplements for ADHD

 After implementing Steps 1 and 2 you should begin to notice positive changes in your child at school and at home.
 Some of these changes should occur very quickly and some of these changes will take time.
 Nevertheless, be ready to adapt with your child.
 This is a time for the body to repair, for the mind to build and for personal relationships to mend.

 For individuals with severe and acute conditions we have devised an Advanced Program.
+Our Advanced program contains options for further testing, herbal remedies for detoxification and more.
 These individuals should first and foremost follow our Focus Program.
 The Advanced Program is a number of tests designed to help identify potential causes of ADHD symptoms.

 - Lisa Y. Lefferts, M.S.P.H., edited by Michael F. Jacobson, Ph.D., and Laura MacCleery, J.D.
 (2015).
 Seeing Red: Time for Action on Food Dyes http://cspinet.org/reports/seeing-red-report.pdf